 It is essential for an organisation to safeguard its data and assets.
 A SOC can protect a network and ensure that an organisation is less vulnerable to attacks, which provides peace of mind for customers and employees.

 What should a SOC monitor?

 All network traffic from both internal and external sources, including servers, databases and routers.

 What is the difference between NOC and SOC?

-A network operations centre (NOC) focuses on monitoring the uptime of a network rather than cybersecurity threats.
+A network operations center (NOC) focuses on monitoring the uptime of a network rather than cyber security threats.